-Each year, the Canadian Diabetes Association (CDA) recognizes the contributions of our advocates who have made a difference in the fight against diabetes.
+Each year, Diabetes Canada recognizes the contributions of our advocates who have made a difference in the fight against diabetes.

-This annual award recognizes a member of the Canadian Diabetes Association Professional Sections (Clinical and Scientific Section; Diabetes Educator Section), National Advocacy Council or a Provincial Advocacy Committee, or a grassroots advocacy volunteer or group who has demonstrated exemplary leadership, commitment and dedication in advancing public policy in the interests of Canadians at risk of or living with diabetes and in accordance with CDA’s advocacy plan.
+This annual award recognizes a member of the Diabetes Canada Professional Sections (Clinical and Scientific Section; Diabetes Educator Section), National Advocacy Council or a Provincial Advocacy Committee, or a grassroots advocacy volunteer or group who has demonstrated exemplary leadership, commitment and dedication in advancing public policy in the interests of Canadians at risk of or living with diabetes and in accordance with Diabetes Canada’s advocacy plan.

 Read more about the National Advocacy Leadership Award

 The Unsafe at School parent advocacy group initiated and led a successful advocacy campaign which influenced decision makers to make important policy changes in British Columbia to ensure children living with diabetes in schools are safe and encouraged to manage their diabetes throughout the school day and receive the individual support they require in order to optimize their health.

 Read more about Kids with Diabetes at School